Disney Illuminations: Show history

 The show soft-launched on 25 March 2017 at the start of the Disneyland Paris' 25th anniversary celebrations, with its official launch on 26 March 2017.

 Illuminations was suspended from 12 March 2020 shortly prior to the park's closure during the COVID-19 pandemic in France; it appeared as a "Disneyland Paris Watch Party" on YouTube with a full video.

 After a brief reopening from 21 December 2021 to 2 January 2022, it was suspended again due to French government regulations on large gatherings.
 The show reopened on 16 February and was paused on 11 November for the 2022–2023 Christmas season.
 A revival of Disney Dreams! of Christmas temporarily replaced the show from 12 November to 8 January 2023.
 Illuminations then returned on 9 January 2023.

-On 10 January 2023, it was announced that its predecessor Disney Dreams! will be revived and replace Illuminations starting 12 April as part of the resort's 30th Anniversary "Grand Finale".
+On 10 January 2023, it was announced that its predecessor Disney Dreams! will be revived and replace Illuminations starting 12 April as part of the resort's 30th Anniversary "Grand Finale", which is part of the Disney 100 Years of Wonder celebration.

+On 8 May 2024, it was announced that the revamped version of Disney Illuminations will return on 31 May 2024, after the final performance of Disney Dreams! on 30 May 2024, but the entire Beauty and the Beast live-action segment, as well as the second part of the Frozen segment (For the First Time in Forever part), were cut from the show.
+The show was reduced in runtime by a third due to the cuts made.